 “Why don’t you go over there and ask them if they’ll give it to you?”

-“Oh, look at this!
+“Hey, look at this!
 They’ve got a big thing that looks like a sun lamp and a huge dining room table and one, two, three, four, five, six chairs that go with it.
 They must have a lot of people over for dinner if they need six dining room chairs.”

 “Now here comes a dresser with a big round mirror and a bed and some mattresses and a chest of drawers and—wait a minute!—here’s another bed and some more mattresses.
 The mattresses look brand new.
 They haven’t been peed on yet.
 Now they’re bringing out a couple of big upholstered chairs and some more boxes and—oh, my gosh!—here’s another bed and another set of mattresses.
 How many beds do they have, anyway?”

-“Your interest in their beds is disturbing.”
+“Your interest in their beds is a little disturbing.”

 “Now, what do you suppose that thing is?
 It looks like a big square washing machine.”